Bahrain Tax Calculator (2026)

 Frequently asked questions

-No, Bahrain has no personal income tax regime, which is one of the country's major advantages for workers and expats.
-However, you will need to pay Social Insurance Organisation (SIO) contributions, which are mandatory deductions from your salary withheld by your employer.
+No, Bahrain has no personal income tax regime, which is one of its major attractions for expats and remote workers.
+Your only mandatory employment-related contribution is to the Social Insurance Organisation (SIO), which is deducted from your salary by your employer.

 What is the Social Insurance Organisation (SIO) contribution rate in Bahrain?